wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/3-enable-data-security.md

 - Support for Microsoft OneDrive for Business, including Files on Demand.
 Previously, this support wasn't included in non-persistent virtualized environments.

 - SMB folders.
 FSLogix provides for extending user profiles to provision enterprise-grade SMB volumes by using the Azure NetApp Files service.
 Azure NetApp Files supports SMB 2.1 and SMB 3.1.

+### FSLogix profile containers with Azure Files

+Azure Files supports Server Message Block (SMB) identity-based authentication using  on-premises Active Directory Domain Services (AD DS) with Azure Active Directory Domain Services (Azure AD DS).
+Azure file shares leverages Kerberos protocol for authenticating with either on-premises AD DS or Azure AD DS.
+Enabling identity-based access for your Azure file shares allows you to replace existing on-premises file servers with Azure file shares while maintaining  your existing directory service.

+The file shares will be hosted in a Azure virtual machine residing on the virtual network of your Windows Virtual Desktop host pool.
+The virtual machine that is the file share needs to be joined to the Domain of the AD on the virtual network.
+Once domain joined the virtual machine can act as a FSLogix profile container share for a host pool.
+We strongly recommend using Azure Files instead of file shares.

 ### Secure your Windows Virtual Desktop data with Azure Disk Encryption